He-Man: Powers and abilities

 He-Man's prowess is not limited to strength; he is also depicted as being extremely quick and acrobatic.
 His speed has been demonstrated by running fast enough to escape massive explosions and moving his arms fast enough to counteract the winds of a tornado.
 He-Man is also shown leaping great heights, usually flipping through the air several times before landing safely on his feet.

 It is also suggested that He-Man possesses some form of telepathic powers as well.
 There were several instances in the original TV series where He-Man was able to communicate and sense the presence of the Sorceress by telepathy.
 It was also shown that he has the ability to communicate with his sister She-Ra across great distances.

 He-Man as a character is largely non-violent, only resorting to combat as a last resort.
 He used his intellect more often, preferring to outsmart his adversaries; most violent actions typically consisted of body-throws.
 In accordance with broadcast standards of the period, in the Filmation cartoon, He-Man could not use his sword as an offensive weapon or punch or kick anyone.
 He was only allowed to destroy robotic enemies.
 The 1987 film and 2002 series, however, showed him fighting more aggressively.
 He-Man was depicted as a leader – most noticeably in the film adaptation, where he is referred to as the "leader" of the resistance.
 Skeletor intended to force him into submission, rather than killing him – fearing that doing the latter would turn He-Man into a martyr who would inspire others to fight.

-He-Man's primary weapon was his sword, but he also used other weapons (such as a laser-gun in the film and the mini-comics, a battle axe, a shield, and other equipment - including vehicles) while battling his foes.
+He-Man's primary weapon was his sword, but he also used other weapons (such as a laser-gun in the film and the mini-comics, a battle axe, a shield, and other equipment – including vehicles) while battling his foes.
 His sword, apparently indestructible, could deflect bolts of energy.
 His sister Adora's Sword of Protection was not entirely indestructible; the stone in the hilt was once damaged, preventing her from transforming.
 In addition, the sword gave him the ability to transform from Prince Adam into He-Man (and back) by utilizing the powers of Castle Grayskull.
 He also uses his sword to transform Cringer into Battle Cat.
 In the earliest versions of the story (for example, the first four minicomics) He-Man's primary weapon was an axe, because the sword was intended to serve as a plot device that would only be used in order to gain entry into Castle Grayskull.
-The breastplate on his power harness was made of an Eternian mineral (corodite) which helped add to his physical strength.
+The breastplate on his power harness was made of an Eternian mineral (Coridite) which helped add to his physical strength.
 The origin of the power harness was explained in the episode "Evil-Lyn's Plot" (written by Paul Dini).